Voting by post

 How can I apply for a postal vote?

-You will need to give your date of birth and signature on the application form, and again when you use your postal vote.
+You will need to provide your date of birth, national insurance number and signature to apply.
+You will also need to provide your date of birth and signature on the postal vote.
 This helps to ensure the security of your vote and is used to tackle electoral fraud.

 A postal vote can be sent to your home address, or to any other address that you give.
 Postal votes can be sent overseas, but you need to consider whether there will be enough time to receive and return your postal vote by election day.

-Any new postal vote application form must be completed and returned to the office no later than 5pm, 11 working days before the election.
+A new application to vote by post must be completed and returned to the office no later than 5pm, 11 working days before the election you want to vote for.

 When will I receive my postal vote?